 Decoding involves translating printed words to sounds, or reading, and encoding is just the opposite; using individual sounds to build and write words.

 In order to read and write, we must first become phonologically aware by acquiring the ability to understand that words are built from smaller sounds, or phonemes.
 This phonological awareness allows us to segment words into smaller sounds and, conversely, to build entire words from smaller sounds.
 When we learn to read, we start by making associations between each letter and its corresponding sound.
+Learn what is phonology.

 Whereas phonemic awareness refers to one’s ability to recognize sounds or phonemes in words, phonics mastery means understanding that letters (graphemes or printed letters) of the alphabet represent sounds (phonemes)- think of it as the ears, eyes, and brain connection.
 A child who has mastered phonics can sound out new or unfamiliar words on their own.
 The child is “cracking the code” and is receiving feedback by listening to oneself sound out words.

 Teaching phonics is all about establishing the relationship between sounds and printed letters or printed letter combinations.
 Starting with the printed letter-sound correspondence, a child then learns how to match sounds to letters and uses this relationship to understand printed words.

 Sensory-cognitive skills such as phonemic awareness and symbol imagery are key in developing a child’s reading and spelling skills.
 Phonemic awareness refers to one’s ability to process sounds in a word, which helps a child read and spell by sounding out.
 However, the English language is not always phonetic, which is why many children have difficulties recognizing sight words and words that are not spelled according to their letter sounds.
 That is where symbol imagery comes in.